 *Please note: Norwescon 40 is a four day annual science fiction and fantasy convention — the largest in the PNW — and requires a day or weekend badge to participate in events, workshops, and panels.
 If you’re interested in attending, take a peek at the amazing schedule of events happening Easter weekend.

-Cress and the Medicine Show, a novelette about a runaway slave who encounters an unlikely trio traveling in a medicine show, is now available in paperback and on Kindle on Amazon.com.
+Cress and the Medicine Show, a novelette about a young woman escaping slavery in South Carolina who encounters an unlikely trio traveling in a medicine show, is now available in paperback and on Kindle on Amazon.com.

 Join Sally on her adventure with Hash the Snake, Adam the Rabbit, and Aunt Nancy, the Spider.
 Sally must make a decision with three companions who share more than a few tricks between them.